Exact Diagonalization of $\mathrm{SU}(N)$ Fermi-Hubbard Models

-Moreover, from successive applications of the commutation relations Eq. \eqref{commutation}, and from $E_{ij}=E_{ji}^{\dag}$, one gets the matrix representing $H$ defined in Eq. \ref{Hamiltonian} in the irrep $\bar{\alpha}$, which corresponds to the $\mathrm{SU}(N)$ irrep $\alpha$.
+Finally, from the successive applications of the commutation relations Eq. \eqref{commutation} and from $E_{ij}=E_{ji}^{\dag}$, one gets the matrix representing the $\mathrm{SU}(N)$ FHM Hamiltonian $H$ [cf. Eq.~\ref{Hamiltonian}] in the irrep $\bar{\alpha}$, which corresponds to the $\mathrm{SU}(N)$ irrep $\alpha$.

-Finally, let's mention the large $U$ limit at filling $1/N$.
-Then, the ssYT with strictly more than one occurence of a site index are too high in energy, and we are left with the subset of SYTs, in agreement with the ED protocole developed for the HM~\cite{nataf_exact_2014}.
-Then, for each SYT $\vert \mu \rangle$ and for fixed $i=2\cdots L$, $a^j_{i-1}$ is either 0, either $a^j_{i-1}=\sqrt{\vert d-1\vert/d}$ for $j$ the unique row where $p$ stands in $\vert \mu \rangle$, with $d$ the Manhattan distance between $p$ and $p-1$.
-Then, the transposition $P_{i i-1}$ being equal to $-E_{i i-1}E_{i-1 i}+1$, we refind the Young rules for the orthogonal representations of the algebra of the group of permutations on the basis of SYT in a given irrep $\alpha$~\cite{nataf_exact_2014,young_onsubstitutional_1900}.

 We have applied this theory to study the FHM of Eq. \eqref{Hamiltonian} for uniform nearest neighbors hopping $t_{ij}\equiv t=1$ as a function of $U$ at filling $1/N$, starting from the Heisenberg limit ($U\rightarrow \infty$) and diminishing $U$.
-The ground states of the $\mathrm{SU}(3)$ HM on the triangular lattice (TL) and of the $\mathrm{SU}(5)$ HM on the square lattice (SL) are both Neel LRO states, with a three sublattice ordering pattern for $\mathrm{SU}(3)$~\cite{Bauer_2012,Tsunetsugu_2006,Laeuchli_2006} and a (chess) knight move pattern for $\mathrm{SU}(5)$~\cite{nataf_exact_2014}.
-We give evidence of such orders by calculating the simple correlations patterns of the exact ground states of the FHM in Fig.~\ref{fig_correlations} for $U=10$.
-Moreover, the energy spectra plotted as a function of the quadratic Casimir $C_2$~\cite{pilch_formulas_1984,nataf_exact_2014} of the different irreps $\alpha$ exhibit an Anderson tower of states (Atos) which reveals the continuous symmetry breaking of $\mathrm{SU}(3)$ (resp $\mathrm{SU}(5)$) as shown in Fig.~\ref{fig_tos} (resp. in~\cite{supp_mat}).
-We have checked the convergence in the limit $U\rightarrow \infty$ within each irrep $\alpha$ of the eigenergies towards those of the HMs with the factor $2/U$.
+The ground states of the $\mathrm{SU}(3)$ HM on the triangular lattice (TL) and of the $\mathrm{SU}(5)$ HM on the square lattice (SL) are both N\'eel LRO states, with a three-sublattice ordering pattern for $\mathrm{SU}(3)$~\cite{Bauer_2012,Tsunetsugu_2006,Laeuchli_2006} and a (chess) knight move pattern for $\mathrm{SU}(5)$~\cite{nataf_exact_2014}.
+We give evidence of such orders by calculating the simple correlation patterns of the exact ground states of the FHM in Fig.~\ref{fig_correlations} for $U=10$.
+Moreover, the energy spectra plotted as a function of the quadratic Casimir $C_2$~\cite{supp_mat,Paldus_2021} of the different irreps $\alpha$ exhibit an Anderson tower of states (Atos) which reveals the continuous symmetry breaking of $\mathrm{SU}(3)$ (respectively, $\mathrm{SU}(5)$) as shown in Fig.~\ref{fig_tos} (respectively, in the Supplemental Material~\cite{supp_mat}).
+We have checked the convergence in the limit $U\rightarrow \infty$ within each irrep $\alpha$ of the eigenenergies toward those of the HMs with the factor $2/U$.
+In fact, the group theory coefficients used in the protocol for the $\mathrm{SU}(N)$ FHM converge \cite{supp_mat} toward the ones needed in the algorithm for the $\mathrm{SU}(N)$ HM \cite{nataf_exact_2014}.